alejio/mlops_tutorial/README.md

 Here, we will leverage simple "decorations" in the application and training jobs to achieve MLflow instrumentation.

 1. Configure application to communicate with MLflow server
-    - Add to .env file a new variable: `MLFLOW_TRACKING_URI=http://testuser:<password I give you on Discord>@ec2-18-134-150-82.eu-west-2.compute.amazonaws.com/`
+    - Add to .env file a new variable: `MLFLOW_TRACKING_URI=http://testuser:test@ec2-18-134-150-82.eu-west-2.compute.amazonaws.com/`
     - Run `source .env` in terminal
-    - Also, add this variable as a secret in Github (repo/settings/secrets)
+    - Also, add `MLFLOW_TRACKING_URI` as a secret in Github (repo/settings/secrets)
     - Run `mlflow_setup.py`, note your experiment_id and overwrite the existing value in `config.py`
     - In `Dockerfile` set `ARTIFACT_LOCATION=s3_mlflow`
     - In `train.Dockerfile` set `ARTIFACT_LOCATION=s3_mlflow`